neacsum/mlib/source/utpp/achitecture.md

 They need to be global to be able to call check macros from anywhere.
 The TestSuite::RunTests function also initializes the CurrentReporter pointer.

+There is also a global string object CurrentSuite that contains the name of the currently running suite.